-- full time employees get 10 days each year of sick or carer’s leave.
+- Full-time and part-time employees get 10 days each year of paid sick or carer’s leave.

-- casual employees or contractors do not get any sick or carer’s leave.
+- Casual employees or contractors do not get any paid sick or carer’s leave, but can access unpaid carer’s leave.

-- As an employer, you can ask an employee to give evidence to confirm why they have been away from work at any time, however you might have a specific policy about when certificates are required (e.g. if the period of leave is more than one business day).
-Remind your employees that a medical certificate doesn't have to give exact details about the injury or illness.
+- As an employer, you can ask an employee to give evidence to confirm why they have been away from work at any time.
+However, you might have a specific policy about when it is required.
+An employee’s medical certificate doesn't have to give exact details about the injury or illness.

 - An employee can take an extended period of unpaid sick leave.
 The Fair Work Ombudsman has more information on long periods of sick leave and unpaid carer's leave.